MWATelescope/MWAEoR-Pipeline/README.md

   end
 ```

-calibration solutions are applied to preprocessed visibilities to get calibrated measurement set visibilities.
-Then [wsclean](https://gitlab.com/aroffringa/wsclean) is used to make dirty images of stokes XX,YY and V.
+The same calibrated and residual visibilities are analysed again in measurement set format. [wsclean](https://gitlab.com/aroffringa/wsclean) is used to make dirty (non-deconvolved) images of Stokes XX,YY and V polarizations.

-These images are analysed with imgQA to get the flux density ratio of stokes polarizations, and thermal noise RMS.
+These images are analysed with imgQA to obtain polarimetric power measurements.

 ## Output Directory Structure: